meeg/kTrackerDark/README.md

   * kSeeder: find track seeds using prop tube and station 3&4 hodo
   * kTracker: find/fit tracks using track seeds produced by kSeeder (slow)
   * kFastTracking: E866-style track finding with Kalman filter/chi square track fitting
-  * kOnlineTracking: track the data in real-time directly from MySQL while it is being decoded
+  * kOnlineTracking: track the data in real-time directly from MySQL while it is being decoded, results are stored in local ROOT file and also pushed back to the database.
+                     One thing to note is online tracking only use single muon vertex finding
   * milleAlign: millepede-based detector alignment
   * kVertex: find the single muon/dimuon vertex via vertex fit with Kalman-fitted tracks
   * kVertex_fast: find the single muon/dimuon vertex via vertex fit chisq-fitted tracks